 Example: If your current URL for connecting to Elvis is:

-Enter the CNAME when linking a DNS CNAME to the distribution.
-This allows you to hide the default CloudFront URL.
+To hide the default CloudFront URL, enter the CNAME when linking a DNS CNAME to the distribution.

 Example: If your current DNS entry for Elvis through CloudFront is: